Welcome emails have the potential to make a huge difference to your customers’ experiences and their ongoing engagement with your brand.

 Key components:

-• Important process information.
-After greeting the “Dear Valued Customer”, the email outlines what they can expect to happen next regarding delivery information, reviews and offers.
+Important process information.
+After greeting the “Dear Valued Customer”, the email outlines clear expectations for what happens next regarding delivery information, reviews and offers.

-• Brand KSPs.
-The email concludes by showcasing more of their details (free delivery, excellent reviews, number of customers, number of stores).
+Brand KSPs.
+The email concludes by showcasing more of the brand’s details (free delivery, excellent reviews, number of customers, number of stores).

 The email subject line uses the standard “Welcome to [Company]” but also mentions the discount code, something that’s likely to increase the average open rate.